Effects of Hurricane Sandy in New York

-Background and preparations
+Preparations

 Hurricane Sandy originated in the Caribbean Sea on October 22.
 Early on October 25, Hurricane Sandy moved across eastern Cuba as a major hurricane and emerged into the western Atlantic Ocean.
 The National Hurricane Center (NHC) expected that Sandy would become extratropical at some point before hitting the New Jersey coast, but there was uncertainty in the timing.
-To avoid potential confusion, the agency did not issue hurricane and tropical cyclone warnings; instead, the National Weather Service (NWS) office in New York City issued high wind warnings, reflecting the expectation of wind gusts over 58 mph.
+Ultimately, Sandy made landfall near Brigantine, New Jersey at 22:30 UTC on October 29, about 2½ hours after becoming extratropical.
+To avoid potential confusion, the NHC did not issue hurricane and tropical cyclone warnings; instead, the National Weather Service (NWS) office in New York City issued high wind warnings, reflecting the expectation of wind gusts over 58 mph.
 As early as October 27, the NHC forecast a 4 to 8 ft storm surge inundation, which they later increased to 6 to 11 ft.

 On October 28, New York Governor Andrew Cuomo declared a state of emergency for every county in the state.
 He also asked for a pre-disaster declaration to better access federal assistance.
 Nassau County Executive Ed Mangano ordered voluntary evacuations of the South Shore storm surge area, which includes the area south of Sunrise Highway, as well as the North Shore's areas north of Route 25A and in elevations 15 feet above sea level or less.
 Shelters were opened at Levittown Memorial High School, Locust Valley High School, Nassau Community College and SUNY Old Westbury.
 In Suffolk County, officials ordered mandatory evacuations for residents of Fire Island and in surge zone areas in Babylon, Brookhaven, Islip, Riverhead, Southampton and Southold.
 Shelters were opened at Hampton Bays High School, Sachem East High School, and the Brentwood High School Sonderling Building.
 Most schools closed in Nassau and Suffolk counties on October 29, including Adelphi University, Hofstra University, Molloy College, Nassau Community College and Stony Brook University.

 On October 28, President Barack Obama signed an emergency declaration for the state of New York.
 The Metro-North Railroad and the Long Island Rail Road suspended service beginning 7 p.m.
 October 27 through October 29 and possibly October 30.
 Starbucks closed all of its outlets in the city and Long Island on October 28 at 4 p.m. to let employees get home before the transit system shut down.
 The stores remained closed on October 29.
 The Tappan Zee Bridge was closed October 29 at 4 p.m.
 EDT due to wind conditions.